- Imaging Studies

 In particular, the research includes the following main topics:

-- Pituitary adenomas (Prof. dr. L.J.
-Hofland): Pituitary adenomas cause severe clinical syndromes due to hormonal overproduction by the adenoma cells.
+- Pituitary tumors (Prof. dr. L.J.
+Hofland, Dr. R.A.
+Feelders, Dr. S.J.C.C.M.
+Neggers, Prof. dr. Dr. A.J. van der Lely): Pituitary tumors cause severe clinical syndromes due to hormonal overproduction by the tumor cells, or in case of tumors not producing hormones, due to their growth and pressure on surrounding structures.
 Striking examples are acromegaly due to a GH secreting pituitary adenoma and Cushing’s disease due to excessive ACTH secretion by a pituitary adenoma.
-The search for novel medical therapies for these diseases is one of our main aims.
+The search for better diagnostic tools and novel medical therapies for these diseases is one of our main aims.

 - Ghrelin (Prof. dr. A.J. van der Lely): We have discovered that ghrelin can influence insulin sensitivity and that its unacylated form can significantly improve insulin sensitivity by antagonizing the acylated form of ghrelin, which makes the combination a candidate for treatment of the many disorders which can be characterized by an increased insulin resistance.
 Studies on the metabolic activities of ghrelin and the role of ghrelin receptors herein form a main arm of the current research activities.

-- Glucocorticoid receptors (Dr F.J.W.
-Koper, prof. dr. E.F.C. van Rossum): We identified a number of polymorphisms in the glucocorticoid receptor (GR)-gene that are associated with changes in the glucocorticoid sensitivity.
+- Glucocorticoid receptors (prof. dr. E.F.C. van Rossum): We identified a number of polymorphisms in the glucocorticoid receptor (GR)-gene that are associated with changes in the glucocorticoid sensitivity.
 A main research goal is the identification of the effects of these variations on numerous aspects of health and ageing.

 Subtheme 2: Role of the thyroid gland in disease

-Prof. dr. R.P.
-Peeters, Department of Internal Medicine, Section of Endocrinology, Rotterdam Thyroid Center
+Dr. W. Edward Visser, Department of Internal Medicine, Section of Endocrinology, Rotterdam Thyroid Center, prof. dr. R.P.
+Peeters, dr. Marco Medici, dr. Marcel Meima Department of Internal Medicine, Section of Endocrinology, Rotterdam Thyroid Center

 Subtheme 3: Calcium and Bone related research